DeepWaterIMR/RstoxStrata/README.md

 ## Citation

-If you use the package for stock assessment or scientific articles, please cite it:
+When using use the package for stock assessment or scientific articles, please cite it:

 ``` r